anxpara/getActualClientRect/README.md

   }

   .matching {
-    position: fixed; // absolute can work in the right context
+    position: fixed; // absolute works if offset parent is flush with viewport

     color: green;
   }